gamebricks/gamebricks/README.md

 gameboard
 =========

-The base for creating games for the web Gameboardprovides  loops and preloader.
+The base for creating games for the web.
+Gameboard provides loops and preloader.